Wesley Chiu: 2022–23 season

 Beginning the season on the Challenger circuit, Chiu finished in tenth place at the 2022 CS U.S. Classic.
 He then made his senior Grand Prix debut at the 2022 Skate America, alongside American training partner Liam Kapeikis.
 Chiu said he was eager to participate in events with larger audiences.
 He finished sixth at the event, 0.40 points and one placement ahead of his friend Kapeikis.
 He was tenth at the 2022 Grand Prix de France.

 Chiu won the silver medal at the 2022–23 Skate Canada Challenge, qualifying to the 2023 Canadian Championships.
 At the national championships, he had a poor short program, finishing eleventh in that segment.
 He was third in the free skate, rising to third overall and his second consecutive national bronze medal.
 Chiu related afterwards that he had been sick in advance of the championships, but had persevered through it.
 He was assigned to compete at the 2023 World Junior Championships.

 At the World Junior Championships on home ice in Calgary, Chiu had a bad land on the first part of his planned jump combination, but was still able to complete it.
 He finished second in the segment for the second consecutive year, coming five points behind Japan's Kao Miura and taking another silver small medal.
 In the free skate, Chiu doubled both of his attempts at quad toe loop, coming eighth in the segment and dropping to fifth overall.
 Chiu said that he hoped to compete both at the junior and senior levels the following season, and indicated that he was developing a quad Lutz that was "going well."

+2023–24 season

+Chiu began the season by winning the silver medal at the 2023 Cranberry Cup International behind Mark Gorodnitsky of Israel.
+He finished third in the short program at the 2023 CS Autumn Classic International, but dropped to seventh after struggling in the free skate.
+In his second season on the Grand Prix, Chiu finished seventh at the 2023 Skate Canada International, the highest placement of the three Canadian men in attendance.
+Subsequently added to the 2023 NHK Trophy, he came eleventh at the event, acknowledging "some big, costly mistakes."

+In the short program at the 2024 Canadian Championships, Chiu successfully landed his quad-triple combination and triple Lutz, though his triple Axel was only landed with difficulty.
+His 88.98 score led the segment by a wide margin.
+Despite problems in the free skate where he failed to land a clean quad or triple Axel, he remained in first place overall and won his first national title.
+On his victory, Chiu said "I can skate with more pride now.
+It also comes with responsibility.
+Really motivating to go back and train hard."